Team1157/2018-PowerDown/README.md

 # 2018-PowerDown

-comit messages must only be emojis
+Commit messages must only be emojis